 This statement explains the steps that we have taken to eliminate slavery and human trafficking from our supply chain.
 Some countries have implemented legislation which require certain businesses to provide public disclosures in this regard.
 This legislation includes The California Transparency in Supply Chains Act of 2010 and Section 54, Part 6 of the United Kingdom Modern Slavery Act of 2015.
 This initial disclosure is intended to provide our customers with information that will allow them to make more informed decisions about the goods they are purchasing.

-Our Supply Chain: The Johnson & Johnson Supply Chain takes an end-to-end view of our business starting with a close collaboration with Research & Development and Commercial colleagues to safely and efficiently plan, source, make and deliver a high-quality, reliable supply of all of the products in the Johnson & Johnson portfolio.
-Our Supply Chain is also responsible for making products at our own Johnson & Johnson facilities and through external partners.
+Our Supply Chain: Our Supply Chain is responsible for making products at our own facilities and through external partners.
 As a result, our supply chain is global and complex.
 We purchase goods and services from thousands of suppliers around the world.
-The success of our business depends on our ability to collaborate with suppliers that not only provide the highest quality products and services, but are philosophically and strategically aligned with our commitment to our social and environmental responsibilities.
-More information on our supply chain can be found at https://www.jnj.com/partners.
+The success of our business depends on our ability to collaborate with suppliers that not only provide the highest quality products and services but are philosophically and strategically aligned with our commitment to our social and environmental responsibilities.

-Our Policies: Johnson & Johnson is committed to ensuring that it conducts its business worldwide with respect for human rights and in compliance with all applicable laws and fair labor practices, as evidenced by our Statement on Human Rights (https://www.jnj.com/about-jnj/company-statements/statement-on-human-rights) , Human Trafficking Policy (https://www.jnj.com/about-jnj/company-statements/human-trafficking-policy) and our Responsibility Standards for Suppliers (https://www.jnj.com/caring/citizenship-sustainability/supplier-standards).
+Our Policies: Lifescan is committed to ensuring that it conducts its business worldwide with respect for human rights and in compliance with all applicable laws and fair employment practices as set out in our Code of conduct and related policies.

 Managing the human rights considerations in our supply base is a critical and complex undertaking.
-Johnson & Johnson takes the following steps to manage our supply chain relationships responsibly:
+Lifescan takes the following steps to manage our supply chain relationships responsibly:

-- Training: Compliance training is required of all employees, and compliance with communication, training and execution of our Code of Business Conduct (https://www.jnj.com/code-of-business-conduct) is audited.
-Each business and all senior leaders must certify compliance with our Code of Business Conduct (https://www.jnj.com/code-of-business-conduct) annually, and results are reviewed by the Corporate Secretary’s Office, Internal Audit and the Board’s Regulatory, Compliance & Government Affairs Committee., A global data system to gather enterprise-wide data is under development.
-We periodically deploy updated training on human trafficking and slavery, particularly with respect to mitigating risks within supply chains of products, to existing company employees who have direct responsibility for supply chain management and will make this training mandatory for new-hires and existing employees in the supply chain management area.
+Training: Annual compliance training on our Code of Conduct is required of all employees, and completion of that training and execution of our Code of Conduct is tracked.
+Each employee must certify compliance with our Code of Business Conduct annually, and results are reviewed by the Compliance Committee.
+We intend to periodically deploy updated training on human trafficking and slavery, particularly with respect to mitigating risks within supply chains of products, to existing company employees who have direct responsibility for supply chain management.